uStepper/uStepperS/README.md

 For more information, visit www.ustepper.com

+## !!
+EEPROM Usage information !!

+Please be aware that the uStepper uses the EEPROM to store settings related to the Dropin application.
+If you are not using this, then this has no impact for your application, and you can ignore this section !

+EEPROM address 0 to 15 contains the different settings for dropin.
+If your application uses the EEPROM, Please use another location than these !

 ## Installation

 Installation is split into two parts - Hardware and Library.
 Both are required to use the uStepper S boards.